Emergency Alert Program

 • Receive notifications in an email, text message or mobile apps.

 • Text ALERTLIBERTY to 888777 for emergency text messages ONLY.

 Get alerted to emergencies and other important community news by signing up for our Emergency Alert & Notification Program.
 This program enables us to provide you with critical information quickly in a variety of situations, such as severe weather, hazardous conditions and other emergencies that may affect your neighborhood.

 You will receive time-sensitive messages based on the locations and information you set up in your account.
-Choose up to five addresses to receive information about such as your home, business and school locations.
-Choose to receive the notifications on devices such as your home, mobile or business phones, email address, text messages, the ContactBridge App and more.
-You pick where, you pick how, when you confirm you received the message you don't receive additional notifications.
+Choose up to five addresses to receive information about your home, business and school locations.
+Options to receive the notifications are the following: your home, mobile or business phones, email address, text messages, the ContactBridge App and more.

 The mission of the Liberty County Emergency Management (EM) Office is to coordinate response and recovery efforts in Liberty County in the wake of catastrophic events.
 Liberty EM, is also responsible for coordinating mitigation and preparedness activities in the county.
 Through planning and education Liberty EM helps to prepare Liberty County citizens, businesses, and government agencies for threats from hurricanes and tropical storms, other weather emergencies, as well as man made or technological emergencies such as hazardous materials spills and wild fires.

 Assistant Emergency Management Director

 Emergency Operations Center (EOC)

 The Emergency Operations Center (EOC) is the central command and control facility responsible for carrying out the fundamentals of emergency management, preparedness, or disaster management functions at a strategic level during an emergency, and ensuring the continuity of operations for the entire county.